awslabs/seed-farmer/docs/source/module_development.md

 Below is an example of how to make use of this functionality.

-Lets say we want to deploy the Cloud9 module.
+Let's say we want to deploy the Cloud9 module.
 This module, on top of deploying a Cloud9 instance, also executes a few boto3 calls after the CDK deploys the Cloud9 environment.
 This example will focus on the boto3 call that modifies the volume of the instance.
 So we need to give permission to execute that boto3 call and we also want to restrict which instance to modify

 Suppose this is our manifest.
 We want our modulestack.yaml to limit modification to our instance named `cloud9-ml-project-dev`
 ```